 Simple exposure of a product in a film may enhance brand awareness.
-Brand awareness varies on a continuum ranging from recognition to recall and allows the consumer to identify the product or brand to purchase.
-Recognition can be defined as "the form of memory that simply requires one to differentiate or discriminate the previously encountered stimulus from a set of distracting stimuli, which would be easier than recall" (Babin and Carder, 1996).
+Brand awareness varies on a conti- nuum ranging from recognition to recall and allows the consumer to identify the product or brand to purchase.
+Recognition can be defined as "the form of memory that simply requires one to discriminate the differentiate or previously encountered stimulus from a set of distracting stimuli, which would be easier than recall" (Babin and Carder, 1996).
 Recall on the other hand is "the form of memory that requires one to reconstruct the stimulus itself since the stimulus is not present at the time of recall" (Babin and Carder, 1996).
-Recall is considered to be a crucial gauge of a product placement's effectiveness and according to Balasubramanian (1994) proprietary studies often use recall statistics to assume a placement's value to its sponsor.
+Recall is considered to be a crucial gauge of a product placement's effectiveness and according to

+Balasubramanian (1994) proprietary studies often use recall statistics to assume a place- ment's value to its sponsor.